marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 To return multiple values from the extractor we just need to return a tuple instead of a single value wrapped in `Option[A]`.

-Extractors can be nested, this is a really powerfull feature.
+Extractors can be nested, this is a really powerful feature.
-Given our previous `JList` extractor we can extract not only the first element but any finite number of starting elements from a list:
+Given our previous `JList` extractor we can extract not only the first element but any finite number of elements from the beginning of a list:
 {% highlight scala %}
 list match {
   case JList(e1, JList(e2, JList(e3, tail))) =>